itumeleng96/LowCostSmartFarmHub/README.rst

 * Publish sensor information to MQTT broker on the cloud
 * Connect to the Web application to monitor and control the wireless sensor network remotely
 * Automatically Detect new devices on the network and sensors
+* Send commands from grafana to wireless sensor network

 .. image:: https://github.com/itumeleng96/LowCostSmartFarmHub/blob/master/images/smartFarmHub.png